learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 ```

 It is always a good idea to draw the probability distributions for samples to visually inspect the differences present between mean and standard deviation.
-Let's plot both samples' distributions and inspect the overlap.
+Plot both samples' distributions and inspect the overlap using seaborn to get an idea how different the samples might be from one another.

 ```python
 # Draw a plot showing overlapping of distribution means and sds for incpection
 ```

 There are some slight differences between the mean and standard deviation of the control and experimental groups.
 This is a good sign to further our experimentation and to calculate whether the difference is significant, or not.
+As a reminder the five steps to performing a hypothesis test are:

+1) Set up null and alternative hypotheses
+2) Choose a significance level
+3) Calculate the test statistic
+4) Determine the critical or p-value (find the rejection region)
+5) Compare t-value with critical t-value to reject or fail to reject the null hypothesis

 ## The Null Hypothesis

-In thus drug efficacy experiment example, you can define our null hypothesis to be that there is no difference between a subject taking a placebo and the treatment drug.
+In thus drug efficacy experiment example, you can define the null hypothesis to be that there is no difference between a subject taking a placebo and the treatment drug.

 >**$H_{0}$: The mean difference between treatment and control groups is zero. i.e. $H_{0} = H_{1}$**

 ## The Alternate Hypothesis

-The alternate hypothesis is the outcome of the experiment that we hope to show.
-In our example the alternative hypothesis is that there is in fact a mean difference in blood pressure between the treatment and control groups.
+In this example the alternative hypothesis is that there is in fact a mean difference in blood pressure between the treatment and control groups.

 >**$H_{1}$ (2-tailed): The parameter of interest, our mean difference between treatment and control, is different than zero.**